Town Hall (Leicester)

 The Town Hall has an extra tower which contains a clock, and there are extra wings, to Bishop Street and Bowling Green Street, which were added in 1910 and 1924 respectively.

 Before 1875, Leicester's Guildhall had acted as the Town Hall for 400 years.
 This attractive timber-framed hall, one of the oldest civic buildings in England, was constructed for the Guild of Corpus Christi in the late 14th century, and extended a century later, at about the time of Richard III.

 The Town Hall's friendliness is enhanced by the open space in front, known as Town Hall Square.
 This contains the Town Hall Square Fountain, also built by Francis Hames, in 1879.

 Town Hall (Leicester) is the starting point for...

-A Closer Look at Leicester, A Handful of Architects, Bank on Leicester, Beyond the Grave, Black Annis and Friends, Faith in Leicester, Friday the Thirteenth, Gone, But Not Forgotten, Goosepimples, Haunted Leicester, Hidden Leicester, Historic Leicester, Keeping Faith in Leicester, Local Heroines, Looking Up In Leicester, Lost Inns and Coffee Houses, Markets of Leicester, Saints and Preachers, St. George and the Dragons, Stage and Screen, Street Names of Leicester, Talks, Talks 2, The Ghosts of Christmas, The Grim Reaper, Victims of Jack the Ripper, Victorian Leicester, Walk in Dread
+A Closer Look at Leicester, A Handful of Architects, Bank on Leicester, Beyond the Grave, Black Annis and Friends, Faith in Leicester, Friday the Thirteenth, Gone, But Not Forgotten, Goosepimples, Haunted Leicester, Hidden Leicester, Historic Leicester, Keeping Faith in Leicester, Local Heroines, Looking Up In Leicester, Lost Inns and Coffee Houses, Markets of Leicester, Richard III, Saints and Preachers, Set in Stone, St. George and the Dragons, Stage and Screen, Street Names of Leicester, Talks, Talks 2, The Ghosts of Christmas, The Grim Reaper, The Holly and the Ivy, Victims of Jack the Ripper, Victorian Leicester, Walk in Dread, Walking the Walls

 Where is Town Hall?